Think you can’t fit creativity time in your schedule? Think again.

 1. Keep a daily journal.

 Pick up a blank book, the kind with the thick creamy pages that are thirsty for your thoughts.
 Decorate the cover with gems, sequins, ribbons and letters.
 Give your journal a catchy name; make it your new best friend.
-Force yourself to write something or doodle everyday.
+Force yourself to write something or doodle every day.
 Don’t think about it.
-Unplug that flashing sign called ‘common sense’, and just let your imagination flow on the pages like soft serve ice cream.
+Unplug that flashing sign called ‘common sense’, and just let your imagination flow on the pages.
 Jot down quotes that made you raise your eyebrows, attach pictures and write up funny captions for them, pick up a leaf from the park and insert it in the back pages, use colored markers to practice a new way of signing your name.
 Fill each page with your wish list of the day, and pick one to focus on.
 Carry it with you and ask your friends to sign it like a yearbook.
 Keep a special page to write down your ideas for projects.

 2. Plan ahead to get crafty.
 This doesn’t mean to punch in “8 a.m.
-Saturday: Be creative” in your Blackberry.
-All it means is to pick a project, and chew on it for a couple days.
-See if you have the supplies in your house, if not, add the craft store to your list of errands.
+Saturday: Be creative” in your planner.
+All it means is to pick a project, and marinate on it for a couple days.
+See if you have the supplies in your house, if not, add the craft store (or the dollar store) to your list of errands.
 Look at the week ahead and pinpoint a block of time when you can get rolling.
 Even if it means waking up two hours early one morning, do it.

 3. Think portable.
-If you only have little pockets of time available, choose beading, crochet or journaling, projects that can be tucked inside a small purse.
+If you only have little pockets of time available, choose beading, crochet or journaling, projects that can be tucked inside a tote bag.
 These crafts are perfect for when you are waiting for your next class to start, stuck in a doctor’s office waiting room or at a boring party.
 OK, maybe not that last one!

 5. Take a class.
 Some people need a structured environment and that’s just fine.
 From chain stores to mom-and-pop shops, there are workshops galore on every technique and theme under el sol.
 Stained glass, mosaics, jewelry making – you name it, there’s a class for it.
 If you want a flexible alternative, visit a local scrapbook store where they have open labs.
 You simply pay a small fee to use their supplies, and there is always an instructor around to help.
 Classes are a great way to “sample” different genres.
 Once you find one that connects with your personality, you’ll know exactly what supplies to invest in.